Tabinol/secuboid-minecraft-plugin/docs/README.md

 # History

-The Secuboid project began in 1994 on the "Factoid" name.
-The goal was to You have a complete protection plugin with an unlimited possibilities of configuration for lands and worlds.
-We also wanted to add a inventory system for lands, worlds and game modes.
+The Secuboid project began in 2014 on the "Factoid" name.
+The goal was to have a complete protection plugin with an unlimited possibilities of configuration for lands and worlds.
+We also wanted to add an inventory system for lands, worlds and game modes.

 ## Former developers